Water Use Summary

 *Water use is in acre-feet.

-†Reported use includes water under water rights held by the City of Austin and Bastrop Energy Partners, LP and jointly by South Texas Project and LCRA.
+†Reported use includes water under water rights held by the City of Austin and Bastrop Center, and held jointly by South Texas Project and LCRA.

 ‡Environmental releases are made to meet environmental requirements set out in the LCRA Water Management Plan.
 Releases for downstream customers and runoff flowing into the river and bay also help satisfy environmental needs.